kuroda/ansible_module/README.md

 AnsibleModule is a Ruby class that provides basic functionalities as an [Ansible](http://ansible.com) module.

-It is distributed as a gem package under the MIT license.
+It is distributed as a gem package under the [MIT-LICENCE](MIT-LICENSE).

 Installation
 ------------